ember-learn/ember-blog/content/ember-released-6-7.md

 #### Bug fixes

-Ember CLI 6.7 introduced <insert> bug fixes.
+Ember CLI 6.7 introduced 1 bug fix.

+- [#10794](https://github.com/ember-cli/ember-cli/pull/10794) fixes a null pointer exception, this bug seems to have been introduced since 6.4.0.

 #### Features

-Ember CLI 6.7 introduces <insert> new features.
+Ember CLI 6.7 introduces 1 new feature.

+- [#10742](https://github.com/ember-cli/ember-cli/pull/10742) drops support for Node 18, making Node 20 the default for Ember CLI and adds support for Node 24.

 #### Deprecations

-Ember CLI 6.7 introduces <insert> new deprecations.
+Ember CLI 6.7 introduces 0 new deprecations.

 For more details on the changes in Ember CLI 6.7 and detailed upgrade instructions, please review the [Ember CLI 6.7.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v6.7.0-ember-cli).